PendragonDevelopment/classic-city-rails/syllabus.md

   - MongoMapper
   - Migrations and rollbacks
 - Homework: Sections 1-4 in the Ruby track on codecademy.com
-- Week 3 project: Rails Girls app and Guides 1 & 4 http://guides.railsgirls.com/app/

 # Class 6: Models Oct 13th

-- Loops, Arrays, Symbols, and Hashes
-  - If loops
-  - Each loops
-  - While Loops
-  - Booleans
+- Validations
+  + Client side
+  + Server side
+  + Database
 - ActiveModel
 - Active Record Relationships
   - has_many
   - has_one
   - has_many :through
   - has_and_belongs_to_many
+- Week 4 project: Hartl's Rails tutorial chapters 2 - 6

 # Class 7: Controllers Oct 16th

+- Forms and form helpers
 - Methods and actions
 - Routing
 - Parameters
-- Sessions and Cookies
-- Filters
-- HTTP Requests and Responses
 - Git branching
 - Homework: Sections 5 - 8 on codecademy.com
-- Week 4 project: Reddit on Rails Part 1 https://github.com/schneems/reddit_on_rails

 # Class 8: Authentication & Authorization Oct 20th